-But interred here — in chapels flanking the high altar — are the remains of tens of thousands — victims from both sides — who lost their lives in Spain’s Civil War.
+But interred here — in chapels flanking the altar — are the remains of tens of thousands — victims from both sides — who lost their lives in Spain’s civil war.

 With every visit, I stare into the eyes of those angels with swords, and think about all the “heroes” who keep dying “for God and country,” at the request of the latter.

-Another place to remember the victims of Spain’s Civil War is back in Madrid at the Centro Reina Sofía [then-troh ray-nah so-FEE-a].
+Another place to remember the victims of Spain’s Civil War is back in Madrid at the Centro Reina Sofia.
 This modern-art museum has a fine collection of paintings, but we’re heading directly to the epic work showing the harsh realities of modern war.

 In 1937, Guernica, a village in northern Spain, was the target of the world’s first aerial saturation-bombing.
-It was a kind of dress rehearsal for the horrors of World War II — approved by Franco and carried out by Hitler.
+It was a kind of dress rehearsal for the horrors of World War II — approved by Franco, carried out by Hitler.

 The Spanish artist Pablo Picasso heard the shocking news and immediately set to work sketching the destruction as he imagined it.
-In a matter of weeks he wove these bomb-shattered shards into a large mural called Guernica [gehr-nee-kah].
+In a matter of weeks he wove these bomb-shattered shards into a large mural called Guernica.

 For the first time, the world could see the destructive force of the rising fascist movement — a prelude to World War II.

-The bombs are dropping, shattering the quiet village.
-A woman looks up at the sky, horses scream, a soldier falls — body shattered.sword broken, while a wounded woman flees a burning house.
+It’s as if shards from the bombing are pasted onto the canvas.
+A woman looks to the sky, horses scream, a soldier falls — body shattered, sword broken.
+A wounded woman flees a burning house.
 A bull — symbol of Spain — ponders it all, watching over a mother and her dead baby — a modern pietà.
-Picasso's painting threw a light on the brutality of Hitler and Franco.
+Picasso's painting threw a stark light on the brutality of Hitler and Franco.

 Today, Spain enjoys its peace and prosperity.
-That’s particularly clear at the Retiro Park [ray-teer-oh].
+That’s particularly clear at the Retiro Park.
 It’s made to order for a green and breezy escape from the city.
-During weekends it becomes a carnival of fun bursting with local color.
-Madrid’s much-loved "central park" offers splendid picnicking, row boating, and people-watching.
+During weekends it becomes a carnival of fun.
+Madrid’s much-loved “Central Park” offers splendid picnicking, row boating, and people-watching.

 Opposite the park, the Prado Museum holds my favorite collection of paintings anywhere.
 The paintings give an eye-pleasing overview of Spain's rich history, from the Golden Age through its slow fade.

-In the 1500s, Spain was Europe's superpower, flush with gold from newly-discovered America, and ruled by this man, Emperor Charles V. Here the great Venetian artist Titian portrays Charles as the most powerful man in the world.
+In the 1500s, Spain was Europe's superpower, flush with gold from newly discovered America, and ruled by this man: Emperor Charles V. Here the great Venetian artist Titian portrays Charles as he was — the most powerful man in the world.

 Starting in the 1600s, Spain entered a long slow period of decline.
 But its wealthy court continued to finance great art.
-Perhaps the most loved painting in the Prado is Las Meninas by Diego Velasquez.
+Perhaps the most loved painting in all the Prado is Las Meninas, by Diego Velasquez.

 Velasquez takes us behind the scenes as he paints a portrait of the king and queen.
 The artist paints himself at work, along with a princess, who’s watching her mom and dad pose.
-She's joined by her servants.the meninas [meh-nee-nas].
+She's joined by her servants…the “meninas.”

-In this wonderfully 3-D painting, our perspective is that of the king and queen as they pose.
+In this wonderfully 3-D painting, the unique perspective is that of the king and queen as they pose.
 In fact, they can be seen in the mirror at the back of the room.

-By 1800, Spain was no longer a superpower.
+By 1800, Spain was no longer a world power.
 But it continued to produce great artists.

 Francisco de Goya was Spain’s official court painter.
 He dutifully portrayed the king and queen in all their royal finery.
-But many see Goya becoming a political liberal and showing in these portraits a thinly disguised comment on the ineptitude of the royal family.
+But many see Goya becoming disenchanted with his patrons.
+Here in these vacant faces he reveals the ineptitude of the royal family.

 Goya’s painting called The Second of May recalls how Spain hoped the ideals of Revolutionary France would spread, bringing democracy to Spain.
 But when Napoleon invaded, their hopes were dashed.

 The next day — this painting’s called The Third of May — the French began reprisals.
-Ignoring the rebels' passionate pleas, a faceless firing squad mows them down — with all the compassion of a lawn mower.
+Ignoring the rebels' passionate pleas, a faceless firing squad mows them down — without mercy.
 Goya, disillusioned by all the senseless violence, portrayed common people as the victims of war.

-Thankfully, stepping out of the Prado, it’s a bright and happy day in Madrid, which seems determined to celebrate its freedom and enjoy life to its fullest.
-While Spain remembers its rich and poignant history — and shares it well with visitors — the focus of today seems to be living well.
-After every trip to this exciting city, the impression I take home is that of a thriving people with an enduring culture.which really knows how to dance.
+Thankfully, stepping out of the Prado, it’s a bright and happy day in Madrid — which seems determined to celebrate its freedom and enjoy life to its fullest.
+While Spain remembers its rich and poignant history — and shares it well with visitors — the focus of today seems to be on living well.
+After every trip to this exciting city, the impression I take home is that of a thriving people with an enduring culture…which really knows how to dance.

 Madrid — permeated with passion — from its grand history to its love of life today.
 Let’s explore more of Europe together again soon.
 Until then, I’m Rick Steves.
 Keep on travelin’.
 Hasta luego.